lydavid/MusicSearch/docs/all_features.md

 The facets are organized by most listened first.
 The facets can also be filtered by text.

-Some features are only available if you log in with [your user token](https://listenbrainz.org/settings/).
+Some features are only available if you log in with your [ListenBrainz user token](https://listenbrainz.org/settings/).
 These include:
-- linking your listen to a MusicBrainz recording to get metadata about it
+- linking your listen to a MusicBrainz recording to get metadata for it
 - refreshing listen metadata
 - deleting a listen